-- A welding helmet to protect your eyes and face from the arc’s radiation, spatter, and flying objects.
+- A welding helmet protects your eyes and face from the arc’s radiation, spatter, and flying objects.
 Aluminum tends to create a brighter arc and stronger ultraviolet (UV) rays.

-- Earplugs or earmuffs if you use power tools for joint preparation.
+- Earplugs or earmuffs if you will use power tools.

 - Fire-resistant clothes that cover all of your body.
 Never wear synthetic clothes because they are easy to melt or catch fire.

-- Leather boots with steel toes guards are essential for repair work.
+- Leather boots with steel toe guards are essential for repair work.